pannal/skin.plextuary/README.md

 There are some feature additions as well, though, and we have specific builds for CoreELEC and CoreELEC CPM, with more detailed PlayerProcessInfo implementations.

 ### Custom Exit Menu
+#### Kodi 20 and above
+* Enable the skin setting "Exit Menu customization"
+* Requires the `script.skinvariables` (Skin Variables) plugin to be installed (installation will be offered by Kodi once you visit the exit menu with the skin setting enabled)
-Plextuary will read includes from `.kodi/addons/ExitMenuAdd.xml` or `.kodi/addons/ExitMenuReplacement.xml`.
-With the latter completely replacing the supplied Exit Kodi menu with the contents of the XML.
+* Plextuary will read includes from `.kodi/addons/ExitMenuAdd.xml` or `.kodi/addons/ExitMenuReplacement.xml`.
+With the latter completely replacing the supplied Exit Kodi menu with the contents of the XML

-When you want to use `.kodi/addons/ExitMenuReplacement.xml` (only available with Kodi Nexus (20) or above), this skin requires the `script.skinvariables` (Skin Variables) plugin to be installed.

-For anything below Nexus (Skin Variables wasn't mature enough, yet), or without Skin Variables installed, only `ExitMenuAdd.xml` is considered.
+#### Kodi 18 and 19
+* Enable the skin setting "Exit Menu customization"
+* Plextuary will read includes from `.kodi/addons/ExitMenuAdd.xml`

 Layout of `ExitMenuAdd.xml`:
 ```